OPM WIRE

 As you would expect, after Erikson went into creditor protection, Third Eye tried to sell the assets to recover its loan.
 They did find a buyer for all the company's assets for $2 million.
 But even at that low-ball price, the buyer decided to walk away and cancelled the purchase agreement on Valentine's Day 2025.

 After Valentine's Day, Erikson continued its efforts to sell all or a portion of its assets, but that proved unsuccessful.
-Third Eye Capital also said it was “not prepared to continue funding” the insolvency protection proceeding, according to Erikson’s monitor
+Third Eye Capital also said it was “not prepared to continue funding” the insolvency protection proceeding, according to Erikson’s monitor.

 Without any other option, the British Columbia Energy Regulator would take care of Erikson’s assets, mostly now orphaned wells, according to Erikson’s monitor.